Jamesits/nginx-config-boilerplate/README.md

 ## Compatibility

-We assume you are using the mainline version of Nginx with at least the official sets of modules.
+We assume you are always using the newest mainline version of Nginx with at least the official sets of modules.
 Some new exciting features (http2, stream, etc.) are not supported on old versions (stable and/or distro packages).

 [Here](https://nginx.org/en/linux_packages.html) is instruction for installing latest version of nginx.